Kermit Roosevelt Jr.: Cold War and CIA

 Roosevelt, 26 years after the Mossadeq coup, wrote a book about how he and the CIA had carried out the operation, Countercoup.
 According to him, he had slipped across the border under his CIA cover as "James Lochridge" on July 19, 1953.

 Roosevelt submitted his Countercoup manuscript to the CIA for pre-publication approval.
 The agency proposed various alterations, and in the perspective of a CIA reviewer, "Roosevelt has reflected quite faithfully the changes that we suggested to him.
 This has become, therefore, essentially a work of fiction."
 The conclusion allowed the release of the book; a catalog of the actual changes made during the review is available.

 A former senior adviser to the Obama administration and Council on Foreign Relations Iran expert, Ray Takeyh, wrote in 2014 that "Contrary to Roosevelt's account [in Countercoup], the documentary record reveals that the Eisenhower administration was hardly in control and was in fact surprised by the way events played out."
 William Blum wrote that Roosevelt had provided no evidence for his claim that a communist takeover in Iran was imminent but rather "mere assertions of the thesis which are stated over and over."
 Abbas Milani wrote, "Roosevelt's memoir inflated his own and, in turn, America's centrality to the coup.
 He tells the story with the relish of a John le Carré knock-off....
 Eisenhower, for one, considered reports like this to be the stuff of 'dime novels.'"

 After Iran, Roosevelt became assistant deputy director of the Directorate of Plans.

 Dulles asked Roosevelt to lead the CIA-sponsored 1954 coup in Guatemala, which deposed the government of Jacobo Árbenz.
 Roosevelt refused: "AJAX had succeeded, he believed, chiefly because the CIA's aims were shared by large numbers of Iranians, and it was obvious that the same condition did not obtain among Guatemalans."
 Noting that Árbenz's resignation had been forced largely by rumors "that a full-scale U.S. invasion was imminent," Roosevelt later remarked, "We had our will in Guatemala, [but] it wasn't really accomplished by clandestine means."

 Roosevelt left the CIA in 1958 to work for American oil and defense firms.
 He often visited former operatives and the Shah in Iran.

 Personal life

 Roosevelt married Mary Lowe "Polly" Gaddis in 1937, and they had four children: Kermit III (father of Kermit IV, who also goes by Kermit III), Jonathan, Mark, and Anne.

 Death

 Roosevelt died in 2000 at a retirement community in Cockeysville, Maryland.
 He was survived by his wife, children, a brother, and seven grandchildren.

 Awards

-Roosevelt was the recipient of the National Security Medal which was awarded by Dwight D. Eisenhower to him in a secret ceremony on March 26, 1956 for his services in Egypt and Iran.
+Roosevelt was the recipient of the National Security Medal for his services in Egypt and Iran, which was awarded to him by Dwight D. Eisenhower in a secret ceremony on March 26, 1956.